-The dentists explained they would refer patients to other dental specialists when necessary including referrals for minor oral surgery and orthodontic treatment when required.
+The dentists explained that they would refer patients to other dental specialists when necessary including referrals for minor oral surgery, sedation and orthodontic treatment when required.
 The referrals were based on the patient's clinical need.
-In addition, the practice followed the two week referral process to refer patients for screening for oral cancer.
+In addition, the practice followed an urgent referral process to refer patients with a suspected malignancy.